 - 2 yellow onions peeled and roughly chopped

 - 1 leek white part only and root removed, roughly chopped

 - 1 bay leaf

-- 1 Tbsp salt
+- 1 Tablespoon sea salt

-- 1/2 tsp whole, black peppercorns
+- ½ teaspoon whole, black peppercorns

-- chives (for garnish)
+- chives for garnish

 - After the broth has simmered for 2.5 hours, pour through a strainer to remove the meat and vegetables, then return to a boil.
 Season to taste with salt and pepper.